RoseRovan/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+- I removed the plural it toys (toys to toy)

 - Update the number of likes for a toy

   - How I debugged:
+  - I rendered Json

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  - I added 'destroy' in route.rb file